 - New Term-based #show directives as in #show. #show hello. #show X : p(X).
-1{p(earth);p(mars);p(venus)}1. - Many example programs given in this tutorial are written for gringo 3 can be written as follows in the language of gringo 4:
+1{p(earth);p(mars);p(venus)}1. - Attention The languages of gringo 3 and 4 are not fully compatibleMany example programs given in this tutorial are written for gringo 3